cook1e20/Weather-reporter/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/Cook1e20/pen/QawGeN.
+Weather reporter app created for free code camp

+Can be viewed at https://cook1e20.github.io/Weather-reporter/